fanlidublin/DaysInDublin/Daily_Proverb.md

 - If you're going through hell, keep going.
 Winston Churchill

 - Our dreams can come true if we have the courage to pursue them.
 Walt Disney

+- Unless you try to do something beyond what you have already mastered you will never grow.
+Ralph Waldo Emerson